cloudflare/cloudflare-docs/content/cloudflare-one/applications/non-http/_index.md

 ![Access request prompt page displayed after logging in with cloudflared.](/cloudflare-one/static/documentation/applications/non-http/access-screen.png)

-To avoid seeing this page every time you authenticate through `cloudflared`, navigate to the application page of the Access section in the Zero Trust dashboard.
+To avoid seeing this page every time you authenticate through `cloudflared`, navigate to the application page of the Access section in Zero Trust.
 Click **Edit** and select the Settings tab.
 In the `cloudflared settings` card, toggle `Enable automatic cloudflared authentication` to on.

 ![The toggle to enable automatic connection is set to on.](/cloudflare-one/static/documentation/applications/non-http/cloudflared-app-settings.png)